tsipkens/mat-tfer-pma/README.md

 #### 2.1 Functions to evaluate transfer functions: `tfer_*(...)`

-As noted above, the core of this program is a set of functions evaluating the transfer function for the various cases presented in the associated work, that is the functions featuring the names `tfer_*`.
+As noted above, the core of this program is a set of functions that evaluate the transfer function for the various cases presented in the associated work [(Sipkens, Olfert, and Rogak, 2019a)][ast19].
-Further details on these functions are provided below.
+These functions feature names of the form `tfer_*`.

 ###### 2.1.1 Input and output arguments

-The functions share common inputs:
+These functions share common inputs:

 1. `sp` - a MATLAB structure containing the relevant setpoint parameters (see 2.2 for the relevant function used to create this structure),